waynezhang78/Kingsmen-LenovoChina2018/ssp/ssp.rst

 Repeat these steps for the CentOS Image

-Click on **Catalog Items**, and you will see the two images you just added:
+点击 on **Catalog Items**, and you will see the two images you just added:

 - CentOS Image
 - Windows2012 Image